<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=835907193704476&amp;ev=PageView&amp;noscript=1">

 • Supply chain and manufacturing business owners, leaders and decision-makers

 Through this micro-credential, learners will gain theoretical knowledge and the practical know-how to implement the traceability process with the use of technology.
-At the completion of this micro-credential, learners will be able to:

-• Develop and implement a supply chain traceability strategy;
+• Develop and implement a supply chain traceability strategy

-• Apply Industry 4.0 processes including data analytics, databasing and Internet of Things (IoT) in data collection and documentation to support supply chain traceability;
+• Apply Industry 4.0 processes including data analytics, databasing and Internet of Things (IoT)

 Pre-requisites